 The Navajo Nation played an invaluable role in the Pacific theater during World War II.
 When the Japanese had broken American codes and launched the surprise attack on Pearl Harbor on December 7, 1941, the U. S. Marines turned to the Navajo nation to develop a code based on their language, a code which the Japanese never could decipher.
 The Navajo code talkers were instrumental to our victory in Iwo Jima in March of 1945.
 A Franciscan priest founded the Southwest Indian Foundation in Gallup, New Mexico in 1968.
 A memorial to the Navajo Code Talkers has been completed and is situated in the Gallup Cultural Center.

 Fortunately, during the latter half of the twentieth century, beginning with President John F. Kennedy, long-overdue respect and concessions have been given to our Native Americans.
+Pope John Paul II beatified Kateri Tekakwitha (1656-1680), the Lily of the Mohawks, in 1980, and she was canonized in 2012.
+The feast day of our first Native American Saint is July 14.

 There has been a flourishing of the Native American Indian population: in 2010, 5.2 million people in the United States identified themselves as American Indian or Alaska Native, either alone or in combination with one or more different races.
 Out of this total, 2.9 million people identified themselves as American Indian/Alaska Native alone.
 The Native American Indian population experienced an increase of 39%, the greatest growth of any population group since 2000.